dillionfox/IDP_analysis/README.md

 We can get a lot of leverage out of these quantities if we have enough structures to compute decent statistics.

+I also added some membrane analysis functions that may be useful.

 So, I mainly use this platform to:
 	1. Compute Principle Component Analysis to characterize a distribution of structures